 - 1.1.
-To seek approval to enter into an agreement with the Department for Levelling Up Housing and Communities to acquire 30 homes during 2023-2024 to deliver additional housing for refugees. - 1.2.
-To seek approval to repurpose capital funding already committed to the Homelessness Prevention programme to enable North Northamptonshire Council to provide the required match funding against the central government grant for this programme.
+To seek approval to enter into an agreement with the Department for Levelling Up Housing and Communities to acquire 11 homes during 2023-2024 to deliver additional housing for those on Afghan resettlement schemes and ease wider homelessness pressures. - 1.2.
+To seek approval to accelerate the capital programme from 2024/25 and 2025/26 into 2023/24 for the homelessness prevention capital programme to enable North Northamptonshire Council to provide the required match funding against the central government grant (Local Authority Housing Fund Round 2) for this programme.